ONES-com/atlassian-migration-tool/README.md

 ## Migration Workflow

-1. Download and extract the migration tool package.
+1. Obtain the appropriate migration tool package from ONES and extract it.
 2. Start the tool and choose the product type, HTTP port, and cache path.
 3. Verify connectivity between Jira or Confluence, the migration tool, and ONES.
 4. Prepare the source data and create a migration task.